vinittech/movie-recommendation/README.md

-# movie-recommendation
-Movie Recommendation System usinf Auto-Encoders
+# Movie Recommendation System using Auto-Encoders

 This project proposes an auto-encoder approach for producing a collaborative filtering system which predicts movie ratings for a user based on what other similar users have rated.
 Using the Movie-Lens